Websoft9Archive/ansible-ghost/docs/stack-deployment.md

 Websoft9 publishes [Ghost image](https://apps.websoft9.com/ghost) on major Cloud Platforms and there are three methods to deploy image.

 * When **creating New Instance**, select the Ghost image as the system boot template.
-* When **subscribing Ghost** at Marketplace, the system will promote you to create a new instance for this image at the same time.
+* When **subscribing Ghost** at Marketplace, the system will ask you to create a new instance for this image in the meantime.
 * When **re-installing OS** for you instance, you can replace the existing image with a Ghost image.

 ## Deploy by Script